 Your life can be bursting with happiness, overflowing with joy, leading you to a totally blissful existence.
 Why not?
 Who told you that you could not have this?

 All this is easily achieved through meditation – a systematic process of diving within yourself to find a higher consciousness and bring this consciousness into your everyday life.
 For in reality it is there already and all you need is to the key to the door.
 Meditation is that key, and it is time you unlock it with the help of a teacher!

 The Meditation Teacher

 If you wanted to have piano lessons, you would go to a piano teacher – common sense!
 So if you seek Spiritual Unfoldment, you need to go to a Spiritual Teacher.
 Learning meditation from a book is possible but difficult as the book cannot answer your questions.

 However, when you interact with a living person – a teacher, your progress will be much quicker.
 The teacher will know the path and its pitfalls and can lovingly guide you so you will not stumble or fall.
 A human being needs a human touch, and consequently, the system in FISU is based on the guidance from a Spiritual Teacher.

 These teachings were devised by a Spiritual Master called Gururaj Ananda Yogi.
 You can read his life profile within this website.
 Now, since he passed the physical, the organisation is run by Rajesh Ananda and Jasmini Ananda – Spiritual Teachers for FISU who are based in the United Kingdom.

 Each person that comes to learn under our system will receive individually and personally prescribed practices based on that person’s unique vibration.
-This method is unique and the key factor of the success of our programme.
+This method is unique and the key factor in the success of our programme.
 Do read the section Individually Prescribed Meditation which explains this process in greater depth.